rbergm/PostBOUND/README.md

 # PostBOUND

-> _PostBOUND is currently undergoing a major refactoring and extension.
-Until this process is completed, the `main` branch still contains a quite outdated version of PostBOUND with a lot of features missing.
-Check out the `quality/grand-refactor` branch for the latest version._

 PostBOUND is a framework for studying query optimization algorithms for (relational) database systems.
 It provides tools to easily implement prototypes of new optimization algorithms and to compare them in a transparent and reproducible way.
 This repository provides the actual Python implementation of the PostBOUND framework (located in the